-The allowance for expected credit losses decreased during the year due to fluctuations in the mix of customers, the size of receivables due and the default probability.
+The allowance for expected credit losses decreased during the year due to fluctuations in the mix of customers, the size of amounts due and the default probability.

-At 31 December 2022 the allowance for credit impairment recognised in connection with construction contract assets was \$nil (2021: \$nil).
+At 31 December 2023, the allowance for credit impairment recognised in connection with construction contract assets was \$nil (2022: \$nil).